nysbc/appion-protomo/README.md

 > **Note:** You must have sudo or root access to *install* Docker.
 If you do not wish to *run* Docker as sudo/root, you need to configure user groups as described here: https://docs.docker.com/install/linux/linux-postinstall/

+> **Note:** You may need to update your Docker installation by commandline before being able to install Appion-Protomo.

 </p></details>

 ## Windows &nbsp;&nbsp; *(GUI & command line)*